 The solution is to pay yourself first.
 A percentage of every paycheck, ideally 20% goes first into savings or investments.

-So you’re going to find that money by creating a Mint account.
+You’re going to find that money by creating a Mint account.

 Mint is our favorite budgeting tool because it’s free and easy to use.
 Connect your financial accounts and Mint will pull the transactions and categorize them although you may have to recategorize some of them.